clj-grenada/grenada-spec/AspectsImp.md

    coordinate) of the Thing the Aspect is going to be applied to.
 If it returns something falsey, attaching the Aspect will fail.
 The default for `:name-pred` is `(constantly true)`.
- - `<documentation …>` might be a good place to put the definitions which I talked about above.
+ - `<documentation …>` might be good places to put all the prose rest of the Aspect definition.

 > ##### Example
 >